Who we are

 Frequently Asked Questions

-What is TIPD Kenya and what does it stand for?
+What is TIPD and what does it stand for?

-TIPD stands for Turkana Indigenous People Action for Development.
-It is a community-based organization that advocates for the rights, development, and cultural preservation of the Indigenous Turkana people in Kenya.
+TIPD stands for Turkana Indigenous People Development.
+It is a community-based, non-governmental organization working to protect indigenous rights, promote equitable development, and preserve Turkana indigenous people’s culture for generations.

 What is the mission of TIPD Kenya?